 While it is possible to do a self-exam and make a self-diagnosis, snap some pictures and send it off to the doctor or other healthcare provider...getting a little live guidance from the medical provider of what information and views they need can make the self-exam route less prone to error and injury.
 Using this camera during a live telemedicine video interaction with real-time guidance would also allow for collecting other important pieces of information such as fever, swollen lymph nodes(glands), how sick the patient looks, and more that makes for a much safer and more precise medical diagnosis and treatment decision.

 One of the biggest draws of this camera currently is its price.
-At $39.99, it is much more affordable than most other digital otoscopes on the market which can be in the multiple of hundreds of dollars range.
+It is much more affordable than most other digital otoscopes on the market which can be in the multiple of hundreds of dollars range.
 Going beyond the price tag, the camera is easy to hold and has a nice cord length that doesn't make it awkward to get the camera to where you need it for the exam.
 The fact that this camera is plug-and-play for most situations(although some may need to use the downloadable image capture software for Windows computers), makes it easy to use with photo and video applications that allow you to select your camera source.
 I use it primarily with videoconferencing software for real-time exams and it works flawlessly.
 The image quality is also good for the price.
 Once the camera is correctly positioned, getting a decent quality image of what you are looking for is not hard to do.